-STA/MLD authentication and association
+Authentication and association(#2277)

+Add new subclause 11.3.1 General as follows:

+11.3.1 General (#2278)

+In 11.3 (Authentication and association), the procedures described in this sub-clause do not refer to STAs that are affiliated with an MLD unless specified otherwise.(#2278)

+In 11.3 (STA/MLD authentication and association), when referring to MLD authentication, MLD deauthentication, MLD (re)association, MLD disassociation, or MLD 4-way handshake, the reference of “SME” means the entity that manages the MLD. (#2278)

 State variables

-Insert the following two paragraphs as the first two paragraphs of the subclause:

-In 11.3 (STA/MLD authentication and association), the reference of a “STA” means that the “STA” is not affiliated with an MLD unless specified otherwise.

-In 11.3 (STA/MLD authentication and association), when referring to MLD authentication, MLD deauthentication, MLD (re)association, MLD disassociation, or MLD 4-way handshake, the reference of “SME” means the entity that manages the MLD.
+(#2278) (#2278)

 Insert the following paragraph after the now-shifted third paragraph (“A STA (local) for which dot11OCBAActiviated ...”):

-An MLD (local) keeps an enumerated state variable for each MLD (remote) with which direct communication via the WM is needed.
-In this context, direct communication refers to the transmission of any Class 2 or Class 3 frame with an Address 1 field that matches the MAC address of the STA affiliated with the remote MLD and an Address 2 field that matches the MAC address of the STA affiliated with the local MLD.
+An MLD (local) keeps an enumerated state variable for each MLD (remote) with which direct communication between two MLDs through affiliated STAs of the two MLDs via the WM is needed.
+In this context, direct communication between two MLDs through affiliated STAs of the two MLDs refers to the transmission of any Class 2 or Class 3 frame with an Address 1 field that matches the MAC address of the STA affiliated with the remote MLD and an Address 2 field that matches the MAC address of the STA affiliated with the local MLD.(#2077)

 Insert the following paragraph after the now-shifted seventh paragraph (“For nonmesh STAs, this state variable ...”):